Diving in de Maldives

 The daily diving program consists of three dives, all on top sites and are mainly devoted to finding “big stuff”.
 The chances of seeing mantas and sharks is high (over the past years we have seen them during all safari’s) and the chances of seeing whale sharks is also high.

 We dive on Thilas (mostly small round atoll reefs rising up from the atoll bottem), Kandu’s (channels through which the ocean water flows in and out of the atolls) and Faru’s (reefs).

 Furthermore, we do wreck dives, night dives and drift dives.

 In the ideal situation, we gradually build up the dives starting with relatively sheltered locations at the beginning of the safari so the divers can get used to the currents and we end the safari with kandu dives with lots of sharks.
 This, however, given the locations and tides is not always possible.

 Minimal requirements for our safaris is an advanced diver certificate or equivalent, a minimum of 50 logged dives and a good fysical condition.
 We advise you to get yourself a medical dive checkup before the safari.

 To give you an idea of what we mean with very strong currents we have placed a small video of a dive on Kandooma Thila in October 2010 above.

 Because the currents can be strong a surface marker buoy is required.
-This is a surface buoy a diver can send to the surface during his or her safety stop so the crew of the dhoni (the boat from which we dive) can see where the divers are located so they can pick them up.
+This is a surface buoy a diver can send to the surface during his or her safety stop.
+This way the crew of the Dhoni (the boat from which we dive) can see where the divers are located, and pick them up.

 A dive computer is manditory and the maximum divetime is 1 hour for safety (strong currents) and dive planning.
 Obviously we also have to sail in between dives to reach the next dive site.